kchua88/data-science-S2023/challenges/c02-michelson-assignment.md

 **Observations**:

-- There could be a slightly positive correlation between Temp and Velocity Vacuum in Michaelson’s dataset.
-This could explain the difference between Michaelson’s estimate and Velocity Vacuum because the temperature variable of the test setup could have altered the Velocity of the light particles measured.
+- There may or may not be a correlation between Temp and Velocity Vacuum in Michaelson’s dataset.
+If there was a correlation, this could explain the difference between Michaelson’s estimate and Velocity Vacuum because the temperature variable of the test setup could have altered the Velocity of the light particles measured.
+However, the graph is inconclusive as the data points don’t seem to follow a clear trend.
-- Additionally, from the second graph it seems like Distinctness does have an effect on the velocity vacuum measurement because the box charts have varied spreads between the 1-3 levels of Distinctness.
+- From the second graph it seems like we cannot conclude wheter Distinctness has an effect on the velocity vacuum measurement either.
-  From looking at the distributions, It seems like the higher level of Distinctness, the higher the velocity.
-Michaelson’s estimate could have a different proportion of certain Distinctness measurements that may have skewed his data.
+  Looking at the box charts, there seems to be a weak positive trend happening between Distinctness and Velocity Vacuum, but there is too much overlap between the boxplots to draw a conclusion.

 ## Bibliography